netxms/netxms-doc/admin/appendix.rst

     - Interval in seconds between writing object changes to the database.
     - 60
     - Yes
+  * - Syslog.EnableListener
+    - Enable/disable receiving of syslog messages.
+    - 0
+    - Yes
-  * - SyslogIgnoreMessageTimestamp
+  * - Syslog.IgnoreMessageTimestamp
     - Ignore timestamp received in syslog messages and always use server time.
     - 0
     - No
-  * - SyslogListenPort
+  * - Syslog.ListenPort
     - UDP port used by built-in syslog server.
     - 514
     - Yes
-  * - SyslogNodeMatchingPolicy
+  * - Syslog.NodeMatchingPolicy
     - Node matching policy for built-in syslog daemon.
 Possible values are:
         - 0 - syslog message source IP address, then hostname
         - 1 - hostname, then syslog message source IP address
     - 0
     - Yes
-  * - SyslogRetentionTime
+  * - Syslog.RetentionTime
-    - Retention time in days for records in syslog.
-All records older than specified will be deleted by housekeeping process.
+    - Retention time in days for stored syslog messages.
+All messages older than specified will be deleted by housekeeping process.
     - 90
     - No
   * - ThreadPool.Agent.BaseSize